-2. Use the following command to create wlfullclient.jar in the server/lib directory:
+2. Use the following command to create wlfullclient.jar:

-'''

 java -jar wljarbuilder.jar

-'''

-- 3. You can now copy and bundle the wlfullclient.jar with client applications. - Add the wlfullclient.jar to the client application's classpath.
+- 3. Copy and bundle the wlfullclient.jar along with cryptoj.jar with client applications.
+The wlfullclient.jar and cryptoj.jar must be kept in the same directory because the Class-Path header in the wlfullclient.jar manifest includes cryptoj.jar. - 4.
+Add the wlfullclient.jar to the client application's classpath.

-B.2 Creating a wlfullclient5.jar for JDK 1.5 client applications
+B.2 Creating a wlfullclient5.jar for JDK 1.5 client applications cd WL_HOME/server/lib